kali-linex/linex/Documentation/dev-tools/gdb-kernel-debugging.rst

 ====================================

-The kernel debugger kgdb, hypervisors like QEMU or JTAG-based hardware interfaces allow to debug the Linux kernel and its modules during runtime using gdb.
+The kernel debugger kgdb, hypervisors like QEMU or JTAG-based hardware interfaces allow to debug the Linex kernel and its modules during runtime using gdb.
 Gdb comes with a powerful scripting interface for python.
 The kernel provides a collection of helper scripts that can simplify typical kernel debugging steps.
 This is a short tutorial about how to enable and use